 Aiken Technical College has an "open-door" admission policy, which means any adult citizen who can benefit from available learning opportunities can enroll.
 Students are placed into specific courses and programs of study based on their potential for success regarding the expected standards of performance.

 All applicants must possess a high school diploma or its equivalent or they must be at least 18 years old to be considered for admission into curriculum programs and courses offered by the college.
 Eligible high school students who desire to enroll in one or more college courses concurrently with their high school classes may do so with the written authorization of their parent(s) or guardian(s) and high school guidance counselor.

 Non-graduates and graduates of South Carolina high schools who have received a "certificate," not a diploma, are strongly urged to return to their high school district to complete the diploma or GED.
 However, potential students who meet minimum scores on the college’s placement exam will be admitted to the college.

 All applicants are required to participate in placement testing (assessment) prior to acceptance.
 Applicants may seek exemption to this policy according to the criteria stated in college procedures on placement testing.
 Specific requirements have been established for individual program entrance.

-Applicants who require additional preparation for college-level work will be required to enroll in developmental courses to develop the necessary basic skills in English, reading and mathematics or take classes through the Adult Education Office of the Aiken County School System.
+Applicants who require additional preparation for college-level work will be required to enroll in in transitional education courses to develop the necessary basic skills in English, reading and mathematics or take classes through the Adult Education Office of the Aiken County School System.

 The college reserves the right to refuse readmission to any applicant who has an unacceptable academic or conduct record.
 Individuals with financial obligations to the college must resolve these obligations before they will be allowed to register for classes.